Ale-JRD/Trads/content/post/index-T1.md

 So, the damage from the stones was minimal.

-「Even so… Psychologically, it feels like we’re being overwhelmed.
-And… if those rocks hit the soldiers on the walls, they’ll be crushed.」
+“Even so… Psychologically, it feels like we’re being overwhelmed.
+And… if those rocks hit the soldiers on the walls, they’ll be crushed.”

 “We can’t move, yet we’re being attacked from a distance without retaliation.”